WHAT'S YOUR STORY?

 From Cowshed to Community Centre...

-From Cow Shed to Community Centre will investigate the history and development of Barton Road Community Centre, an 18th Century building which many people pass every day without realising its fascinating past.
+From Cow Shed to Community Centre is a community project to investigate the history and development of our Centre, an 18th Century building which many people pass every day without realising its fascinating past.

-Supported by the Heritage Lottery Fund, the project will involve interviewing people on film about their memories of the building from when it was a barn to its time as a school kitchen and its life as a community centre.
+Supported by the Heritage Lottery Fund, the project involves interviewing people on film about their memories of the building from when it was a barn to its time as a school kitchen and its life as a community centre.

 The building, which was known as Barton House in the 1820s, is thought to date back to at least 1780.